South Korean spacecraft launched to the moon, country’s 1st

 South Korea plans to land its own spacecraft on the moon — a robotic probe — by 2030 or so.

+“Danuri is just the beginning,” Sang-Ryool Lee, president of the Korea Aerospace Research Institute, said in the SpaceX launch webcast.

 SpaceX’s Falcon 9 rocket carrying Danuri took off from Cape Canaveral close to sunset.
+The first-stage booster — making its sixth flight — landed on an ocean platform several minutes later for further recycling.

 It was the third spaceshot of the day from the U.S.

 United Launch Alliance kicked things off at sunrise in Florida, launching an Atlas V rocket with an infrared missile-detection satellite for the U.S. Space Force.
 Then Jeff Bezos’ Blue Origin rocket company sent six passengers on a quick ride to space from West Texas.